joshuakobuskie/DS675-101-Milestone-4/README.md

 - [ ] A report on the ideas that were tried and the practical results obtained.
 The report should emphasize what differentiates our work from previous work on Kaggle
 - [ ] A 20 minute video presenting the work.
 All members must participate in the video presentation
 - [ ] The contributions and responsibility of each member must be stated in the report and presentation
+- [ ] ipynb containing the experiments as a jupyter notebook.
+The ipynb file cannot contain different results than what is in the report.